FluoroType® technology - innovative technology with highest sensitivity and maximum specificity

 PCR with hybridization probes

 Detection via fluorescence-labeled probes takes place directly after amplification of the target sequences.
+The probes are marked with fluorophores and are complementary to the amplified nucleic acids.

 During the subsequent melting curve analysis, the probes dissociate from the amplicon at their specific temperature, leading to an immediate decrease in fluorescence.